 1835 July 24 – Launch of the second local Hastings newspaper, the Hastings and St Leonards Journal, but it ran for only seven weeks.

 1835 Sept – Following the radical parliamentary reform of 1832, the Whig government passed the Municipal Corporations Act to bring similar improvements to the structurally corrupt local government system in urban areas.
 Hastings was one of 178 boroughs listed as being run by a handful of money-making and unrepresentative individuals, with a tiny electorate.
 The 1835 Act reformed the 178 corporations by establishing a uniform system of municipal boroughs, governed by town councils elected by ratepayers.
 The boroughs had to publish financial accounts and had to set up a police force.
 Councillors were elected for three years, and they (not ratepayers) could elect aldermen for six years.
 Until 1835 Hastings had been run by a small group of people whose legal basis for doing so was the 1589 Charter.
-From 1835 (the first election was on 26 December) the town was divided into two wards: East, with 12 councillors, and West, with six; plus there were six aldermen.
+From 1835 (the first election was on 26 December) the town was divided into two wards: East (the parishes of All Saints, St Clements and St Mary-in-the-Castle), with 12 councillors, and West (all other parishes), with six.
+Hastins therefore had twice the power of St Leonards.
+Plus there were six aldermen.
 The new system was more democratic than before, but it was mainly of benefit to the male middle class, as only the ratepayers had a vote.
 Although defective, the act laid the foundations of a way of running local authorities that proved generally acceptable.
 The 1835 Act only reformed the towns; similar changes in the counties were not brought in until the passing of the 1888 Local Government Act, which created East Sussex County Council.

 1835 Sept 23-24 – Big horse races were held on the Filsham Salts, where the bottom of Filsham Road is today.